mvazquezc/mvazquezc.github.io/content/posts/2023-04-06-cpu-memory-management-on-kubernetes/index.md

 * `user.slice`: Parent cgroup used by the O.S to place user processes.
 When you run a regular command, it runs here.

 {{<tip>}}
-In SystemD a `Slice` is a concept for hierarchically managing resources of a group of processes.
+In Systemd a `Slice` is a concept for hierarchically managing resources of a group of processes.
 This management is done by creating a cgroup. `Scopes` manage a set of externally created processes, the main purpose of a `scope` is grouping worker processes for managing resources.
 {{</tip>}}

 ~~~console